8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221201/content.md

 Went to Chicago the last week of November for work.
 Decided to use an Airbnb instead of a hotel for internet considerations.
 Pretty sure I won’t get reimbursed there.

 Doctor bills related to foot also started showing up.
-While not as much as the appendectomy, 100 [.United States Dollars](USD) a few times can add up pretty quickly.
+While not as much as the appendectomy, 100 [.United States Dollars](USD) a few times can add up.

 So, yeah.